Trump Is Said to Favor Little-Known Official as Next CFPB Chief

 If approved by the Senate, Kathy Kraninger would succeed her boss, White House Budget Director Mick Mulvaney, who has been leading the bureau part time since November.
 The confirmation process could take months and Mulvaney has said he expects to be at the bureau until the end of the year.

 Kraninger, an associate director at OMB, previously worked for the Department of Homeland Security and the Senate Appropriations Committee.
 She would inherit an agency that has been roiled by a shift to Republican leadership under Mulvaney from its roots as a scourge of financial firms under Obama administration appointee Richard Cordray, a Democrat who is running for governor of Ohio.

 The potential selection of Kraninger, which could be announced next week, is likely to raise concerns among Democrats, especially because of the lack of financial policy expertise in her background.

-While the White House refused to confirm her likely nomination, it has stressed that the administration was seeking somebody with prior government management experience, including on budget issues.
+The White House declined to confirm her likely nomination.
+A source familiar with the White House’s thinking stressed that the administration was seeking somebody with prior government management experience, including on budget issues.

 “We have no personnel announcements at this time,” Raj Shah, a White House spokesman, said Friday.
 The Office of Management and Budget didn’t immediately respond to an email seeking comment.

-As acting director, Mulvaney has conducted a top-to-bottom review of the agency’s enforcement, supervisory, and rule-making functions.
-He’s frozen data collection in the name of security, dropped enforcement cases, and directed staff to slash next year’s budget.
+As acting director, Mulvaney has conducted a top-to-bottom review of the agency’s enforcement, supervisory and rule-making functions.
+He’s frozen data collection in the name of security and dropped enforcement cases.
 He’s even begun referring to the agency by its formal name, the Bureau of Consumer Financial Protection.

 The While House has been working for months to determine who should be named director, a job that will require navigating one of the most politically divisive agencies in Washington.
 The agency has been the focus partisan fights since it was created by the Dodd-Frank Act.